Learning Representations by Humans, for Humans: Related Work

-Recent studies have shown that the connections between trust, accuracy, and explainability can be complex and nuanced~\cite{green2019disparate, lai2018human}.
-For example, users fail to consistently increase trust in a model even when model accuracy is superior to human accuracy and models are modified to make them more interpretable \cite{yin2019understanding, poursabzi2018manipulating}.
-At the same time, there is a tension, in that whether or not users retain agency has been shown to affect acceptance of model predictions \cite{dietvorst2016overcoming}, providing support for the approach we take with \mom.
-Other work considers learning when to predict, in effect bypassing human arbitration, and when to defer to the user~\cite{madras2018predict}.
+Recent studies have shown that the connections between trust, accuracy, and explainability can be complex and nuanced.
+Human users tend to use algorithmic recommendations less frequently than would be beneficial ~\cite{green2019disparate, lai2018human}, and user trust (as measured by agreement with algorithmic recommendation) does not increase proportionately to model accuracy \cite{yin2019understanding}.
+Increasing model interpretability may not increase trust (as measured by agreement with the model), and may decrease users' ability to identify model errors \cite{ poursabzi2018manipulating}.
+Further, even when explanations increase acceptance of model recommendations, they do not increase self-reported user trust or willingness to use the model in the future \cite{cramer2008effects}.
+In fact, explanations increase acceptance of model recommendations even when they are nonsensical \cite{lai2019human} or support incorrect predictions \cite{bansal2020does}.
+At the same time, understanding human interactions with machine learning systems is crucial; for example, whether or not users retain agency has been shown to affect users' acceptance of model predictions \cite{dietvorst2016overcoming}, providing support for our approach.
 Recent work acknowledges that human decision processes must be considered when developing decision support technology~\cite{lai2020harnessing, bansal2019beyond}, and work in cognitive science has shown settings in which accurate models of human decision-making can be developed~\cite{bourgin2019cognitive}.